JRebel for Cloud in Visual Studio Code¶

 Click Save.

 This server can be used by all projects in Visual Studio Code.
 Multiple remote servers can be added and used simultaneously.
-To automatically synchronize changes with remote servers when compiling, select Synchronize on build under JRebel > Workspace Settings > Remote Server.
+To automatically synchronize changes with remote servers when compiling, select Synchronize on build on the Remote Server page.

 3.Configure projects for remote server support¶